readthedocs/readthedocs.org/docs/guides/jupyter.rst

 .. _JupyterLab: https://jupyterlab.readthedocs.io/

-Next, you will need to enable one of the extensions.
-For example, in the case of nbsphinx:
+Next, you will need to enable one of the extensions, as follows:

 .. tabs::